Appendices

 Energy Work (General): Practices focused on perceiving, clearing, balancing, or directing subtle energy within the body’s energy systems (e.g., chakras, meridians).
 Includes various modalities.
 Discernment is advised when seeking practitioners.

-Extended Chakra Exploration/Meditation: Focusing awareness on the subtle energy centers (chakras), potentially including models with more than the standard seven (e.g., 12 chakras), during meditation or energy practices like Void Meditation.
+Extended Chakra Exploration/Meditation: Focusing awareness on the subtle energy centers (chakras), potentially including models with more than the standard seven (e.g., 12 chakras), during meditation or energy practices.

 Power Posing: Consciously adopting expansive, open physical postures (e.g., hands on hips, arms raised) potentially influencing internal states like confidence and feelings of power (based on social psychology research).